Drums GiftsT-shirtsMusic StickersCool AccessoriesJewelry

 5. Union – The Musician’s union is a good place to find certain types of work.
 Great contacts can be made as well.

 6. Music studios – Stay in touch with the people behind the scenes at your recording studios.
-They are recording all your friends and know who’s doing what.
+They are recording drums for all your friends and they know who’s doing what.

 LEAVE NO STONE UNTURNED!